Dexlansoprazole use while Breastfeeding

 Summary of Use during Lactation

 Dexlansoprazole is the R-enantiomer of the protein-pump inhibitor, lansoprazole.
-Because no information is available on the use of dexlansoprazole or lansoprazole during breastfeeding.
+No information is available on the use of dexlansoprazole or lansoprazole during breastfeeding.
 However, lansoprazole has been used safely in newborn infants, so it is unlikely that the amount of dexlansoprazole in breastmilk would be harmful.

 Maternal Levels.
 Relevant published information was not found as of the revision date.